PROVIZ REFLECT 360 HELMET COVER

 Testing has taken place during the bleak midwinter when frosty winds make moan around a cyclist’s head.
 On all but the coolest days and most rapid descents, I’ve not felt winter’s chill too much.
 Combining to with Proviz’s Classic Skullcap, has meant toastiness with a windchill well below zero.
 When balmy double figures have been approached it has been more than sufficient on its own.

 Steady commuting at twelve to fifteen mph hasn’t seen too much sweating during the colder months, but I can see there being dilemmas regarding to don or get a wet head during summer storms.
 Faster paced bursts have seen a rapid rise in dampness, but you’d expect this.

-My venerable Gore Bikewear helmet is fully breathable and comes in today at a similar mid-price point.
+My venerable Gore Bikewear helmet is fully breathable, but an equivalent comes in at almost double the price.
 Having said that, its subtle reflective detail is less likely to wake a dreaming driver form semi-slumber.
 The role of reflective is a matter of debate amongst cyclists, but those who want to stick out like a lighthouse can’t do better than Reflect360 from Proviz.

 Waterproof is what to is described as and this seems to be spot on.
 Persistent rain and a good dousing under the shower have not seen any ingress.

 Fitting is pretty easy.
 One size and an elasticated drawstring seem to cope with most helmets.
 Stretching over a peak/visor has not been a problem.
 More aggressive road helmets have been fine, too.